zethra/slic3rServer/README.md

 ## Configuration
 The first time slic3r server runs it generates a config.xml file where various config options can be set

- - Port: the port slic3r server will bind to - 7766 be default
+ - port: the port slic3r server will bind to - 7766 be default
- - Slic3rPath: the path to the slic3r binary - slic3r (in system path) be default
+ - slic3rPath: the path to the slic3r binary - slic3r (in system path) be default

+## Flags
+ - All for Slic3r Server's config options con be overridden by setting a flag of the same name to the desired value
+ - If the debug flag is set Slic3r Server will output more information about what it's doing

 ## API
 ### Slice file
 To slice a file send a multipart post request to /slice with the stl file included.
 The server will then return the url of the gcode file, which can be downloaded.
 #### Other Parameters
  - wait - if set to true server will wait until slic3r is done to respond
- - callback - if set, server will send a post request containing to gcode file url to the url provided
+ - callback - this parameter has two parts spereated by a comma, a type and a url.
+If the type is url Slic3r Server will send a post request containing to gcode file url to the url provided when slic3r is done.
+If the type is file Slic3r Server will send a multipart post request containing to gcode file to the url provided when slic3r is done.
+Note Slic3r Server will not return an error to the client if callback fails unless wait is set to true
  - Any other parameters set will be used as parameters for slic3r

 #### Sample HTTP Request